roskzhu/roskzhu/README.md

 I'm interested in artificial intelligence, low-level programming, distributed systems, and concurrency.

 Currently seeking 2025 internship opportunities!
-Feel free send me an email (rosannezhu@gmail.com) or reach out on LinkedIn :)
+Connect with me on LinkedIn or send me an email (rosannezhu@gmail.com)